merlinz01/redpepper/docs/states.md

 States can have a `require` parameter which defines a list of the names of other states which must be executed before it.
 Circular dependencies in requirements will fail the entire state execution.
+Requirements of state group items are condensed into a single set.

+States can have an `onchange` parameter which defines a state to be run if the operation changes something.
+These states cannot have requirements.